malisimo/IPlot/ReadMe.md

 ```

 There are some minor differences from the XPlot API (here the data must be a float array) but IPlot is mostly compatible.
-In order to set other properties, you can use Chart.WithProp as follows:
+In order to set other properties, you can use Chart.With as follows:

 ```fsharp
 [trace1; trace2]